 And I started getting better quickly after that.
 Aside from the visceral shock of seeing your quad hit trees with a first-person view, I fully embraced the rush of flying without hesitation.
 And it made me even more brave.
 I moved on to power loops, Immelmans, all the crazy tricks I’ve watched pilots do since I was a kid.
 All that mental preparation I’d done over the years paid off in spades once I got my hands on a real pair of sticks.

 I finally got my hands on a good photography drone a few weeks ago – the Mavic Pro Platinum – and it was the final straw for me.
 For as twitchy, barely controllable, and unforgiving as a racing or acrobatic quad can be, a photo drone is stable, child-proof, and almost flies itself.
 Now I usually rip a battery pack or two in the big bird to wind down after a hair-raising acro session, and find a pretty spot in the sky to take a picture from.
 It’s magical.
 And the best therapy in the world, at least for me.

 Today I find myself grimacing whenever I see heavy wind outside because I know it’s a day in which I won’t be able to fly.
 It’s strange but a bit comforting to feel me care that much about something, anything, besides music (which will always be a core part of my soul).

 But it’s a hell of a lot better than feeling the need to put my own safety at risk just to get my rocks off.

-And for now, that’s worth all the money in the world.
+And at least for now, that’s worth all the money in the world.